 Southeast Tech is Military Friendly

-Southeast Tech is consistently recognized as a Military Friendly School by militaryfriendly.com.
+Southeast Technial College is consistently recognized as a Military Friendly School by militaryfriendly.com.
 We exceed Militaryfriendly.com’s benchmark standards in all categories, from Academic Policies & Compliance, to Financial Aid & Assistance, to Culture & Commitment.

-The Southeast Tech Veterans Resource Office provides Southeast Tech veterans and family members of Veterans a place to build community and to access benefits, re-adjustment counseling, referral services and more.
+The Student Veterans Lounge provides Southeast Tech veterans and family members of Veterans a place to build community, study, socialize and access resources.

 - Individual Counseling